102 ways to save energy at home (Updated November 2024)

 – Make use of microwaves

 If you have one, cooking food in a microwave is usually much more efficient than an oven or hob.
 Microwaves use electricity – usually cheaper than the gas used by hobs – and are also much more energy efficient, only heating the food instead of a large oven drawer.
-Money Saving Expert calculated that cooking a jacket potato in a microwave used just 25% of the energy of oven baking it.
+Money Saving Expert calculated that cooking a jacket potato in a microwave used just 25% of the energy compared to oven baking it.

 – Cook Slow